 Forde Abbey Wedding

-I can’t begin to tell you how excited I was for Loreena and Joe’s Forde Abbey wedding to come around!
+This Forde Abbey wedding was a absolute dream!
+I can’t begin to tell you how excited I was for Loreena and Joe’s wedding to come around!
 I’ve known Loreena since we were in the same photograph course at college together back in 2010!
 We’ve both followed one another’s careers ever since and I was absolutely honoured when she wanted to choose her wedding date around my availability!

 Loreena and Joe met 8 years ago in the same college I knew Loreena from.
 Joe popped the question when they were at the zoo as Loreena has always loved animals.
 They have a rescue dog together called Friday who is the sweetest little thing!